 Supply run contracts will allow you to buy back a teammate for free or buy discounted killstreaks if you reach a certain buy box in time.
 The best time to use these are later in the mid-game when you’ve bought someone back in.
 The surviving player can pick up a supply, while the returning player can land on the buy box.
 This will allow them to get set up quickly and/or bring back a friend for free.

 Most Wanted contracts allow you to stick a bounty on yourself for the sake of bringing back all your dead teammates.
 However, it’s worth noting that these can also be used by aggressive teams to bait in unsuspecting players, so be careful.

 Sharing is caring, right?
 You’re able to drop guns, ammo, cash, and armour in Warzone, so if one of your teammate is struggling with loot – especially if they’re bought back in towards the end of the game – go into your inventory and drop them a few things.
 It might just save your life.

 If you’re going to want to succeed in Warzone, you’re going to want to have a few loadouts you can pick from in game.
+Use our best Warzone guns guide as inspiration.
 If the final circle is heading towards a more urban area, you might want to pick a loadout designed for close-quarters combat, but if it’s in the open, you might want to opt for a sniper class instead.

 While custom weapons are super important, it’s also worth taking time to select the right perks.
-Most of the Modern Warfare perks have specific Warzone benefits and there are some that are better than other for Verdansk.
+Most of the Modern Warfare/Cold War/Vanguard perks have specific Warzone benefits and there are some that are better than other for Verdansk and Rebirth Island.